 When you hear “aloe”, I bet you think “Aloe vera”, but it is actually a vast genus of succulent plants.

 They are known for their medicinal properties, but also for their beauty, long lasting blooms and exotic personality.
+But if you put together various Aloe plant varieties, you will see how different they are, with their height, leaf shape, rosettes and serrated edges, which give Aloe its prehistoric appearance.

 Once you have read this article, you will be able to recognize and grow the most popular types of Aloe, as indoor or garden plants.
 In fact, of the many natural species, we have chosen the best aloe plant varieties for cultivation.